 Many people wonder what constitutes a good response rate.
 Unfortunately, there is not a simple answer.
 The extent to which a response rate is good is dependent upon a variety of factors, including the size of the population and whether your respondents are representative of the population you have surveyed.
 For more complex surveys and those based on samples, there are statistical procedures and response rate calculators that you can use to make judgments about the number of responses you may need.
 For simpler surveys, the key question you will want to ask is whether the results are believable and generalizable to your target population, based on the number of responses you have.

 For many users, the reports that Qualtrics generates may be adequate for descriptive analyses.
-Under the View Results tab, there is an option to View Reports.
-Each survey has a report, called Initial Report, that displays the results of the survey in real time.
+Reports can be viewed by selecting the View Reports button on the Projects screen or, when you are working on your project, by selecting Reports at the top of the screen.
+Each survey has a report, called Default Report, that displays the results of the survey in real time.
 It is easy to manipulate these results and export the report in a variety of file formats (i.e., Word, Excel, PowerPoint, PDF).
 For more information about the Qualtrics reporting feature, visit this link.

-If you need a more robust analysis, it is easy to export your raw data to Excel or SPSS by clicking on the Download Data option under the View Results tab.
+If you need a more robust analysis, it is easy to export your raw data to Excel or SPSS by selecting the Data & Analysis tab and clicking on the Export & Import button.

 At any time, feel free to connect with the Bates IRAP office for further guidance, questions or ideas.